Laurie Tisch: Biography

 In 2021, in response to increasing need for mental health resources brought on by the Covid-19 pandemic, the Illumination Fund issued an RFP inviting proposals from NYC-based arts and cultural organizations addressing mental health for people in historically marginalized and vulnerable communities.
-Projects must explore the role of arts as an approach to raise awareness of mental health challenges, promote healing, and foster creativity for people in these communities.
-Grants will be issued in early 2022.
+In 2022 the Illumination fund awarded grants to 14 organizations from among the hundreds of applications.

-Ms. Tisch is a former Co-Chair of the Board of Trustees at the Whitney Museum of American Art and is Vice Chair of the Board of Trustees at Lincoln Center for the Performing Arts, serves on the Board of Directors at The Juilliard School and The Jewish Communal Fund and is a Trustee of the Aspen Institute.
+Tisch is a former Co-Chair of the Board of Trustees at the Whitney Museum of American Art and former Vice Chair of the Board of Trustees at Lincoln Center for the Performing Arts, serves on the Board of Directors at The Juilliard School and The Jewish Communal Fund and is a Trustee of the Aspen Institute.

+Tisch is Chair Emeritus of the Center for Arts Education and the Children’s Museum of Manhattan (CMOM).
+Tisch led CMOM’s transformation and expansion from a neighborhood-based storefront into a citywide institution that is now recognized as a national leader in health, education, and the arts.
+Currently, she is co-chairing a capital campaign to build a new home for CMOM on Central Park West and 96th Street, which will also become a base for their citywide programs serving families in the shelter system and incarcerated mothers and fathers and their children.
 She is also a co-owner and member of the Board of Directors of the New York Football Giants.
-Ms. Tisch is Chair Emeritus of the Center for Arts Education and the Children’s Museum of Manhattan (CMOM).
+She and her daughters Emily Tisch Sussman and Carolyn Tisch Blodgett are among the owners of Gotham FC, the NY/NJ National Women’s Soccer League team.

-Ms. Tisch is a recipient of many awards for philanthropy and public service.
+Tisch is a recipient of many awards for philanthropy and public service.
 In December 2018, she received the Key to the City of New York at Gracie Mansion.
 She was named one of the “50 Most Powerful Women of 2017” by Crain’s New York Business, received a Lifetime Achievement Award from the New York Foundation for the Arts, and was honored with the United Way of NYC’s 10th Anniversary Power of Women to Make a Difference Award and by the New York Women’s Foundation.
 She received Share Our Strength’s “No Kid Hungry” Hero Award and New York City’s Special Merit in Public Health Award for her initiatives promoting access to healthy foods in low-income communities.
 She has also received the Lincoln Center Distinguished Service Award.
-She has an honorary doctorate from Yeshiva University.
+She received an honorary doctorate from Yeshiva University.
+In 2022, Tisch helped produce A Strange Loop, which won the Tony Award for Best Musical.

+Net worth

+Per Forbes' list of The World's Billionaires, she had a net worth of $1.2 billion (April 2023).

+Personal life

-She is divorced from Connecticut hedge fund manager Donald Sussman; they have two children including Carolyn Tisch Blodgett, a marketing strategist who served as Chief Marketing Officer at Peloton during their highest growth period, and Emily Tisch Sussman, a Democratic strategist, political commentator, and campaign coordinator who has run progressive campaigns for organizations such as the Center for American Progress and Swing Left.
+She is divorced from Connecticut hedge fund manager Donald Sussman; they have two children including Carolyn Tisch Blodgett, a marketing strategist who was Chief Marketing Officer at Peloton during their highest growth period, and Emily Tisch Sussman, a Democratic strategist, political commentator, and campaign coordinator who has run progressive campaigns for organizations such as the Center for American Progress and Swing Left.